TI-class supertanker: Features

 These ships are wider than the new Panama Canal locks.
 They also cannot travel through the Suez Canal unless on a ballast voyage.

 The coatings in the ballast tanks are protected by two features, a full-time double-scrubbing system supplying drier inert gas to the ballast tanks, and also by the white painted upper hull reflecting the sun’s energy.
 The inert gas system also increases safety.
 Keeping down the cargo temperatures also minimizes hydrocarbon emissions.

 Conversion

 In 2009 and 2010, TI Asia and TI Africa were converted into sophisticated floating storage and offloading (FSO) vessels, moored off the coast of Qatar in the Persian Gulf at the Al Shaheen Oil Field.
 The extensive conversions were carried out by EuroNav and Overseas Shipholding Group at Drydocks World – Dubai.

 In 2017, TI Europe was chartered by Statoil and converted to an FSO vessel, moored at Port of Kuala Sungai Linggi in Malaysia.
 In 2019, it was announced that TI Oceania would be converted to an FSO vessel and moored off the coast of Singapore.

-Information obtained from IMO GISIS Ship and Company Particulars, MarineTraffic, Euronav and branches, and Subsidiaries of International Seaways 15 February 2020.
+Information obtained from IMO GISIS Ship and Company Particulars, MarineTraffic, Euronav and branches, and Subsidiaries of International Seaways 15 February 2020, update Europe ship 8 August 2023, SA Oceania update 4 May 2024.